Artentus/gsim/README_CRATES_IO.md

-# About

 Gsim is a digital circuit simulation engine optimized for high simulation speed.
-This repository contains the simulation backend in form of a Rust library, a circuit editor using this engine can be found at https://github.com/Artentus/gsim-gui.
-The library also implements a C-API as well a a Python module.

-# Usage Example
+### Usage Example

 ```rust
 use gsim::*;